Fantasyland Theatre: History

 Videopolis opened on June 22, 1985, a short distance to the west of It's a Small World.
 During the day, the theater was used for theme-park shows, but in the evening, it was used as a dance club with music videos.
 It featured 70 video monitors that displayed music videos and/or live feeds that allowed guests to watch themselves.
 Some DJs from local radio station KROQ would also appear during the music video segments.
 The venue included a snack bar called "Yumz" opening on June 19.

-The theater was featured in the television program of the same name on the Disney Channel.
-Filmed live at Videopolis, the show broadcast concert performances from an array of Top 40 bands and singers including Debbie Gibson, New Kids on the Block, Tiffany, Teena Marie, Menudo, Glenn Medeiros, New Edition, Jody Watley, Shannon, Midnight Star, Taylor Dayne, Pebbles, Janet Jackson, and The Jets.
-The dance club concept was abandoned and closed on November 26, 1989, after several high-profile gang-related incidents.
-Videopolis was then converted for exclusive stage-show use.

 Disneyland was successfully sued on two separate occasions by members of the LGBT community in 1985 due to dancing between the same-sex being prohibited at the club.
 The policy was dropped in 1985.

 The Children's Miracle Network Telethon also made use of Videopolis from 1982 to 1993.
 The show's hosts included singer and The Dukes of Hazzard actor John Schneider, Marie Osmond, Entertainment Tonight co-host Mary Hart, impressionist Rich Little, Olympic Gold Medalist Mary Lou Retton, Pro Football Hall of Famer Merlin Olsen, and the 5th Dimension's Marilyn McCoo and Billy Davis Jr.